-- Show your interest in the person by sitting in a relaxed manner, looking at the person, and nodding your head often.
+Sit in a relaxed way, look at the person, and nod your head often.
 This lets the person know that you want to and have time to listen.

-- Ask for a story.
 Use an open-ended statement to encourage the person to share a story.
 You can say, "Tell me what it was like when you went to high school (first got married, started your family, started your business)."
 Using the words "tell me" lets the person know that you want to hear a story.

-- Ask for clarification about things you don't understand.
-"I don't understand what you mean.
+You can say, "I don't understand what you mean.
 Can you tell me more about that?"

-- Show that you are following the conversation by summarizing what the other person has just told you.
-You might say something like, "So, after high school you and Amy got married, but you didn't live together because she was taking care of her mother and you were needed on the farm."
+Start by summarizing what the other person has just told you.
+You might say something like, "So, after high school you and Amy got married.
+But you didn't live together because she was taking care of her mother and you were needed on the farm."

-For example, if the person has described a snowstorm that occurred when he or she was 10 years old, you might ask, "Were you afraid when it snowed for 4 days and you were without electricity?"
+For example, if the person has described a snowstorm that occurred when he or she was 10 years old, you might ask, "How did you feel when it snowed for 4 days and you were without electricity?"

 - Try not to ask questions that require only a one-word answer such as "yes" or "no."